Kotti/kotti_user_manual/docs/_build/html/_sources/editing_content/views.txt

 existing image -- to upload a new version of the image or an altogether new image.
 The edit view for a File is exactly like that for an Image: there is a button to upload a new version of the file or an altogether new file.
-The edit view for custom content types is what you expect, following this straightforward pattern.
+The edit view for custom content types is what you expect, following this general pattern.

 After an item of content has been added, you may choose View, Contents, or Edit::